Welcome to Bangladesh

-Bangladesh, a country in South Asia sharing a coast with Bay of Bengal to the South, India to the West and North, and Myanmar to the Southeast at present is a hub for leading apparel brands for readymade garments is known for its largest delta.
-Rivers in this low land nation flowing upto in numbers as 700 in this small country has developed a massive landscape of breathtaking greenery. everywhere.
-Travelling on boat, here is as common in this river land as easy to travel by road.
-At cities or by a town when you get yourself puzzled with traffic, fumes, noise and confusion it is best to best to reach there by boat silently and sneaking.
-Don’t be in rush when visiting Bangladesh; it is place of relaxation and joy and enjoy it with a feeling of ultimate solitude.
+Bangladesh, a country in South Asia sharing the coast with Bay of Bengal to the South, India to the West and North, and Myanmar to the Southeast, at present Bangladesh is a hub for leading apparel brands for readymade garments is known for its largest delta.
+Rivers in this low land nation flowing up to numbers as 700 in this small country has developed a massive landscape of breathtaking greenery.
+Everywhere travelling on boat, here is as common in this river land as to travel by road.
+At cities or by a town when you get yourself puzzled with traffic, fumes, noise and confusion, it is best to reach there by boat silently and sneaking.
+Don’t be in rush when visiting Bangladesh; it is place of relaxation and joy, so enjoy it with a feeling of ultimate solitude.

 Geography of Bangladesh

 As a physical attributes of the country, a larger portion of the Bangladesh is situated between broad delta constituted by Ganges and Brahmaputra rivers.
 A country with an approximately 144,000 square kilometres area Bangladesh is flat low lying fertile land gets recreated with alluvial soil as deposited by the floodwaters.
 The only recognized hilly area is Chittagong Hill Tracts close to Burma with an average height of 1003 meters.
 What makes Geography of Bangladesh unique is an ever flowing good number of rivers from flat territories.
 The Ganges joined with Yamuna River is thus known as Padma and gets the name as Meghna when flows further on.
 These river systems when flowing down into the sea develops into one of the largest delta of the World.